RomLab/system-for-underfloor-heating-v2.0/README.md

 Picture 3: Communication part.
 </p>

-The communication between central control unit and wireless/cable WRTS is via protocol MQTT.
+The communication between the central control unit and wireless/cable WRTS is via protocol MQTT.
 The central control unit receives information from individual WRTS.
-Some settings for WRTS is possible to change in the central control unit and sends this settings into WRTS.
+Some settings for WRTS is possible to change in the central control unit and sends this settings to WRTS.

-The status indicators communicates with the central control unit via I2C bus for showing values on a display.
-Indicated LED are connect in input/output pins of the central control unit.
+The status indicators communicate with the central control unit via I2C bus for showing values on a display.
+The indication LED are connected in input/output pins of the central control unit.

-The switching unit is connect with the central control unit for control of pumps underfloor heating, pumps for fireplace exchangers and gas condensing boiler.
+The switching unit is connected to the central control unit for control of the pumps underfloor heating, the pumps for fireplace exchangers and the heating coil.

 The zone controller communicates with the central control unit via I2C bus.
 The zone controller controls heating circuits.

-The temperature sensors are located in HWT, in smoke flue of fireplaces and outdoor temperature.
+The temperature sensors are located in the HWT, on smoke flue of fireplaces and outdoor temperature.
 All sensors communicate with the central control unit via 1-Wire bus.

 ## Hardware part
 In the picture 4 is drawing of heating system with individual devices for control this system.
-In the text are descripted individual selected or designed devices whic are descripted in the drawing.
-In the text is description of WRTS.
+In the text are descripted individual selected or designed devices which are described in the drawing.
+In the text is the description of WRTS.

 <p align="center">
 <img src="diagrams/drawio/png/heating-system-and-electronics-rust-of-house.png" width="700px" alt="Heating system in the house">